 Introduction

 Jinja templates are a powerful way to create dynamic prompts.
 You can use Jinja templates to create prompts that are tailored to the user’s input.
+In this guide, we will show you how to use filters in Jinja.
+You can also learn how to use filters in the prompt editor.Filters

 In Jinja, filters are functions that modify variables in templates.
 They work similarly to functions in Python but are used within Jinja templates to transform output dynamically.
-Filters are applied using a pipe |
+Filters are applied using a pipe|

 symbol.